Infection with cytomegalovirus (CMV)

 How common are CMV infections?

 Over half of all pregnant women and just under a quarter of all people with a kidney transplant in Germany have no cytomegalovirus antibodies.
-They are therefore susceptible to their initial CMV infection.
+They are therefore susceptible to an initial infection with CMV.
+At the same time, CMV during pregnancy is responsible for most viral infections of unborn babies in the womb.

 How can CMV infection be prevented?

-Infection with CMV is harmless for people with a healthy immune system.
-Since there is no vaccine against CMV, people at a higher risk of severe CMV infection need to protect themselves.
-They include people with immune deficiency or receiving immunosuppressants as well as pregnant women who test CMV-negative.
+Most people with a healthy immune system do not normally become ill from an infection with CMV.
+As there is no vaccine against CMV, people at a higher risk of a severe infection need to protect themselves.
+These include pregnant women without antibodies against CMV, premature babies, and people with a weakened immune system or those taking immunosuppressant medication.

-Around one in 200 women become infected with CMV for the first time during pregnancy.
-An initial infection is not harmful for them.
-However it is a risk to the fetus, particularly in the first three months of pregnancy, and can cause severe, permanent harm, particularly to the brain and nervous system.
+Around one in every 200 women become infected with CMV for the first time during pregnancy.
+The infection goes unnoticed in most of these cases.
+However, it presents a risk to the unborn child, particularly in the first three months of pregnancy, and can cause severe, permanent harm, particularly to the brain and nerves.

 Good hygiene can reduce the risk of an initial infection with CMV during pregnancy.
-The recommendations below apply to pregnant women who have not yet had their initial CMV infection or do not know whether they have CMV antibodies in their systems.
-The recommendations are particularly aimed at women who have high levels of contact with children at work.
+It is particularly important when having contact with small children.
+The recommendations below apply to pregnant women who have not yet had an initial CMV infection or do not know whether they have CMV antibodies.

 Hygiene recommendations:

-- thorough, frequent handwashing, particularly after changing diapers, washing, feeding, wiping away tears, cleaning children’s noses and contact with toys that children have put in their mouths
+- thorough and frequent handwashing with soap and warm water – especially after changing diapers, washing, feeding, wiping away tears and cleaning the noses of small children, as well as after contact with toys that children have put in their mouths

-- cleaning objects and surfaces that have come into contact with infants’ urine and saliva
+- cleaning objects and surfaces that have come into contact with the urine or saliva of small children while wearing protective gloves or having these cleaned by another person

 - avoiding kissing babies and infants on the mouth or cheek